-In this work, we perform the first fundamental study of mixing dynamics induced by vertical cylinders in a two-layer density (temperature) stratified flow, as a model for offshore wind monopiles.
+To address this gap, we perform the first fundamental study of the mixing by vertical cylinders in two-layer density stratified flows, as a model for the interactions between offshore wind monopiles and stratified waters.
 While there are numerous studies investigating stratified-flow interactions with horizontal cylinders \citep{boyer1989linearly,xu1995turbulent,christin2021fluid}, which induce vertical shear directly in the flow, only \citet{meunier2012stratified,bosco2014three} have performed experiments with vertical cylinders, as part of their studies investigating the effects of cylinder inclination on the onset of two- and three-dimensional instability (i.e. at low Reynolds numbers).
 Vertical cylinders introduce primarily horizontal shearing in the water column, and hence, vertical vorticity.
 Coherent vertical vortices are known to lead to an efficient route to turbulence in linearly stratified flows, through spontaneous layering \citep{billant2000theoretical,bosco2014three,thorpe2016layers,lucas2019evolution,caulfield2021layering}.
 However, the vertical vortices introduced by offshore wind infrastructure are of a similar diameter to that of the thermocline width, both of order 10 m.
 This is in contrast to previous experiments, where the cylinder diameter is orders of magnitude smaller than the buoyancy gradient length scale \citep{billant2000theoretical}.
 Offshore wind infrastructure in stratified flows may therefore lead to fundamentally different flow mixing processes when compared to previous studies.